About Encapsoul

 Digital decays.
 Paper endures.

 Social media accounts get deleted.
 Cloud storage gets forgotten.
 Passwords die with people.
-We build physical objects that outlast platforms, passwords, and time itself.
+We build physical objects that outlast platforms and passwords.

 A life is not remembered by one person.